 You know a healthy lawn when you see it: a smooth, lush green carpet, perfect for cartwheels and croquet.
 So why doesn’t your lawn look like that?
 Planting a new lawn is like any good adventure: preparation and planning are key and we have tips listed below to answer any questions you may have about proper lawncare maintenance and how to get started.
 Setting Soil

 No matter which planting method you plan to use, you need to prepare the area thoroughly to banish weeds and make sure soil won’t immediately crust over or compact into lumpy ruts.
 Start by stripping the area of all weeds, including roots, even if that means taking off the top six inches.
 It’s extremely important to add loam and compost to enrich the soil; many experts suggest mixing equal parts of loam, sand and your original topsoil.
 You’re best off in the long run if you incorporate a slight slope to facilitate drainage and prevent pooling.
-Finally, use a roller to pack down the soil, then grade the area with a metal rake.
+Pack down the soil, then grade the area with a metal rake.
 Be as thorough as you can — remember, once you’ve put your seed or sod down, you can’t go back and regrade.

 No question but rolling out a carpet of sod is the quickest way to a beautiful lawn.
 But sod can get expensive, especially if your lawn is going to cover a large area.
 The alternative is seeding the area yourself, either by hand or with a method called hydroseeding, which has recently become quite popular.
 Long used by farmers to sow large fields, hydroseeding solves one of the main problems of hand seeding: even dispersal of seeds.
 The grass seed — a mix of varieties blended for your climate and the type of use your lawn will get — is mixed into a pulp made from virgin wood fibers, fertilizer and binding agents.